 At this time, the Boise City/Ada County Housing Authority does not have any plans to dispose of public housing units that they own.
 Our view of the National Preservation Database from the National Low Income Housing Coalition for Boise shows that there are a few privately owned subsidized properties.
 Most will have expiring subsidies within the next five years.
-These properties have a total of 835 price restricted units and were funded with a variety of sources, including LIHTC, the Section 202 and 811 programs, and Section 8 New Construction.
-While owners may not choose to leave the subsidy programs they are currently under, these properties should be tracked to ensure that they are not lost from the affordable inventory.
+These properties have a total of 835 price-restricted units, and were funded with a variety of sources, including LIHTC, the Section 202 and 811 programs, and Section 8 New Construction.
+While owners may not choose to leave the subsidy under which they currently reside programs, these properties should be tracked to ensure that they are not lost from the affordable inventory.